-If you eat gluten free, you’ve very likely wondered if you can dine out at restaurants again safely.
+If you eat gluten free, you’ve very likely wondered if you can dine out at — or order in from — restaurants again safely.
 Which restaurants are more likely to be safe and how to ensure the best experience possible are the real questions.
 For that, I have 8 top tips!

 I’ve updated an excerpted portion of the chapter “Dining Out Again – Safely and Enjoyably,” from my book, The First Year: Celiac Disease and Living Gluten Free.
 If you have anything to add about your own experiences eating gluten free at restaurants, good or bad, please share in the comments!